-Selinda Explorers is an exclusive-use camp in the Kwando-Linyanti area in Botswana.
+Selinda Explorers is an exclusive old-style tented camp in the Kwando-Linyanti area in Botswana.

 Selinda Explorers Camp: Our full report

-Selinda Explorers Camp has been envisaged as a fairly fancy, old-style tented camp which caters for one party of guests at a time.
-This makes it ideal for a large family or group of friends wanting to experience the surroundings within a completely private setting, but a very costly option for a couple travelling on their own.
+Selinda Explorers Camp has been envisaged as a fairly fancy, old-style tented camp.
 Note that it’s more modest in scope than its sister camp, Selinda Camp, and much more basic than the opulent Zarafa.

 We have known this area, the Selinda Concession (aka Selinda Reserve) very well for the last 15 years or so, and have had some terrific game sightings within this concession, particularly during in the dry season.
 This latest camp is located in a prime area for predators: lion, leopard, cheetah and wild dog hunt these parts alongside huge herds of elephant and buffalo and many types of antelope.